Frequently Asked Questions on Government Response to COVID-19

 The economic impact payment amount to which you are entitled is determined by your 2020 income.
 As described above, many individuals and families will receive payment automatically in early 2021 based on their 2019 tax return information.
 Accordingly, for individuals and families who experienced a drop in income between 2019 and 2020, the EIP amount they receive automatically may be less than what they are entitled to based on their 2020 income.
 Taxpayers can claim a credit on their 2020 federal income tax return for the difference between (a) the amount they are entitled to under law and (b) the amount they received as an advanced payment.
 Additional information about eligibility is available at: https://www.irs.gov/coronavirus/get-my-payment-frequently-asked-questions.

 When should I expect to receive my payment?

-The IRS began sending out economic impact payments the week of April 13th.
+The IRS has begun sending out economic impact payments.
 You can track the status of your payment here: https://www.irs.gov/coronavirus/get-my-payment.